 I waited two days before confessing what I had done to QMR.
 She said ‘that’s not good.’
 How’s that for an understatement?
 She recommended that I drink some pedialyte along with other fluids, and direct my ardour at more appropriate targets, namely brussels sprouts.
 I meekly agreed to comply, eyes downcast.
 Then QMR boosted my flagging spirits by informing me that she typically loses clients over the Easter weekend.
 Surrounded by glistening buttock-shaped hams, aromatically alluring mashed potatoes, and frankly sexual chocolate bunnies, bodybuilders who have been dieting for a full three months suddenly submit, stuffing themselves right out of competitions that are still a month away.
 After hearing this I felt slightly better about my situation because I had by no means entirely blown my show.
 ‘Let’s just see what your body does,’ suggested QMR.
 ‘Everyone responds differently to carb loads and electrolyte losses, depending on genetics.’

 While keeping an eye on my rebelliously ballooning body, I pondered the term genetics.
 It is used in contradictory and complex ways within the world of bodybuilding.
 For instance, some people are said to have ‘good genetics.’
 G-Smash has great genetics, gaining muscle easily—well, she works hard for it, but her lady meat will in fact grow faster and larger than it does for most women—a nicely proportioned body, and tendons that attach low on her bones, providing an impressive lat spread, among other impressive spreads.
 Sorry G-Smash, I can’t resist teasing you!
-Someone with bad genetics likely suffers from more than a slow metabolism and retarded muscle growth—I love to use the word retarded in a proper way.
+Someone with bad genetics likely suffers from more than a slow metabolism and muscle growth.
 They also cannot overcome such faults as short legs, small calves, or a lower body that retains fat even when ribs and shoulder blades press through a thin skinned torso.
 Not much can be done about such bad genetics, other than to realize that turning pro is not in the cards.
 In these cases, genetics are equated with biology, with unique physical traits that are inherited as a gift or a curse, depending on your situation.